Beside the Mountain

 Jump to Recipe Print Recipe

-This oatmeal cookie recipe without eggs makes a soft and chewy snack (no one would guess there's no egg in these!!).
-Outrageously delicious with chocolate chips and raisins, and only 15 minutes to prepare!
+This egg-less oatmeal cookie recipe makes a soft and chewy snack (no one would guess there's no egg in these)!
+Plus, the chocolate chips AND raisins make them outrageously delicious.

 Oatmeal chocolate chip and raisin cookies cooling on a cookie rack with melted chocoalate.